Nottingham Blitz: Casualties

 Casualties were heavy.
 There were 159 people recorded as killed with 274 injured.
 At the Co-op bakery on Meadow Lane, 49 employees and members of the Home Guard were killed, and 20 others injured.
-At University College, 45 people were killed.

 Other raids

 The Nottingham Evening Post of 17 May 1945 records that there were 11 raids on Nottingham in total, 178 people were killed and 350 injured.
 479 high explosive bombs were dropped.
+The Commonwealth War Graves Commission lists 186 civilians died in Nottingham County Borough as a result of enemy action.